Croatia 2-Week Itinerary JetSettingFools.com

 Best View View of Dubrovnik, Croatia

-On your last day in Croatia, experience more Dubrovnik highlights.
-Go to the top of Mount Srd (either by cable car, bus, tour or hike) for an outstanding vantage point.
-Find other fabulous vantage points with our guide to the best Dubrovnik Viewpoints!
+On your last day, experience more Dubrovnik highlights.
+Go to the top of Mount Srd for an outstanding vista.
+Find other fabulous spots with our guide to the best Dubrovnik Viewpoints!

-In the afternoon, take a boat tour to Mljet National Park (like this one) and other nearby islands.
-However, if you are a Game of Thrones fan – join a tour of recognizable film locations.
-Read these reviews.
-If you still have time before your flight departs, take one last swim in the Adriatic Sea!
+In the afternoon, take a boat tour to Mljet National Park and other nearby islands.
+For Game of Thrones fans – join a tour of recognizable film locations.
+If you still have time before your flight departs, take one last swim in the Adriatic!

 Subscribe Packing Checklist by JetSettingFools.com